-Moment Connections are normally more rigid and as such is able to withstand a much higher moment load than shear connections.
-However, as more material are used to erect the connection, it is significantly more costly to use a moment connection as compared to a shear connection.
+Moment Connections are normally more rigid and as such are able to withstand a much higher moment load than shear connections.
+However, as more materials are used to erect the connection, it is significantly more costly to use a moment connection as compared to a shear connection.
 Typically a structure would only have one or two unique moment connections to minimize the cost.

 A Flange Plate Connection connects the flange of the column to the web of the beam member.
 A plate is either belted and/or welded to join the members to form a rigid fixture.
 An example of a flange plate connection can be seen from the adjacent image.
 This connection shows two yellow plates bolted to the flanges of the beam member to connect it to the column.
 As the beam undergoes bending, it will be passed onto the connection member.

 Through plates transfer moment between members through the use of a rigid plate that is either bolted or welded to the members.
 The rendering above is an example of a Through Plate connection.
-If the HSS column undergoes a bending force, than intuitively it will transfer to the beam due to the yellow plate.
+If the HSS column undergoes a bending force then intuitively it will transfer to the beam due to the yellow plate.

 Collared plates are fairly similar to through plates, however, the plate does not extend through the HSS section.
 Rather the plate sits comfortably around the HSS section and then secured to the child (beam) members.